rinta-git/my-interview-prep/README.md

 • Explain the difference between `<div>` and `<span>`.

-<div> element is for organising content in a block level structure.
+`<div></div>` element is for organising content in a block level structure.
 It takes full width of the screen or the width of the parent.
 It always start in a new line.
-<span> element is for organising content in a inile level.
+`<span></span>` element is for organising content in a inile level.
 It wrap around a part of the text, links or an image.

 ### ***CSS***
 • What is the box model in CSS?

 For very element, a box is wrapped around them.
 It has four parts; content, padding, border, margin.
-Content: Is the area where text & images are incuded
+Content: Is the area where text & images are incuded.<br />
 padding: A space around content.
-It is transparent
+It is transparent.<br />
-Border: A border is surrounded to the padding & content
+Border: A border is surrounded to the padding & content.<br />
 Margin: A space aruond the border.
+It is transparent.<br />
-It is transparent If we set a width & height to the element.
-The actual width and height of the element is calculated by adding the space taken for padding and border.
+If we set a width & height to the element.
+The actual width and height of the element is calculated by adding the space taken for padding and border.<br />
-So, totalWidth = width + leftPadding + rightPadding + leftBorder + rightBorder
+So, totalWidth = width + leftPadding + rightPadding + leftBorder + rightBorder.<br />
-totalHeight =  height + topPadding + bottomPadding + topBorder + bottomBorder
+totalHeight =  height + topPadding + bottomPadding + topBorder + bottomBorder.<br />
-The box width &  height stops at the border.
+The box width &  height stops at the border.<br />

 ![Alt text](image.png)

 • Describe the difference between margin and padding.

 Margin is space around the border.
 It is usefull wen you want to make a space between elements or position an element.
 Margin allow auto setting and negative values.
 Also, it can be used for overlapping on another element by setting negative values.
-It will not impacted by styling of other elements.
+It will not impacted by styling of other elements.<br />
 Padding is the space between the border and the content.
 It is usefull to expand the space of the content with the border.
 For eg; add space between text and the border of a button.
 There is no auto settin and negative values in padding.
 It can be impacted by styling of other elements.

 ### ***CSS Flexbox***